Best-rated Fibre Broadband Providers

 First, it pays to run an internet speed test.
 Start by connecting a device straight into your router with a LAN cable.
 This will reveal if it’s a problem with your internet supply.

 Then run the test on multiple devices in different parts of your home.
-If the problem isn’t restricted to just one area of your home, or a particular device, it could be that your household’s data demands could be too demanding for your internet plan (particularly if you’re not on fibre).
+If the problem isn’t restricted to just one area of your home, or a particular device, it could be that your household’s data demands are too demanding for your internet plan (particularly if you’re not on fibre).

 For example, 4G fixed wireless only hits around 40Mbps, which can struggle with even a single UHD Netflix stream.
 Although if you’re on fibre 300 and above, it’s unlikely you’re too demanding for your internet connection, unless you’re really pushing your bandwidth.
 For even fibre 300 can stream four UHD Netflix shows simultaneously without issue.